© John Wiley & Sons VCH

 State that the manuscript has been read and approved by all the authors.

 3. Types of Contributions

 Reviews deal with topics of current interest in any of the areas covered by Energy Technology.
 A critically selected treatment of the material is desired, as opposed to an assemblage of detailed information with a complete literature survey.
 Unsolved problems and possible developments should also be discussed.

-The Review starts with a Lead-in (1000–1500 characters).
-This text should not be a mere summary; rather, it should arouse the reader’s interest.
+The Review starts with an Abstract (up to 1000 characters).
+This text should not be a mere summary; rather, it should arouse the reader´s interest.
 The Introduction should introduce the non-specialist to the subject as clearly as possible.
 A Review should conclude with a Summary and Outlook section in which the achievements and new challenges for the subject are presented succinctly.
-In addition, a biographical sketch (500–700 characters) and a portrait-quality black-and-white photograph (preferred size: 32 x 40 mm) of each author should be submitted.
+In addition, a biographical sketch (500–700 characters) and a portrait-quality black-and-white photograph (preferred size: 32 × 40 mm) of each author should be submitted.
 More information on the biographical sketch can be found in the Visual guidelines for the preparation of biographies to prepare your manuscript.

 3.2 Communications and Full Papers